-What type of coffee is best suited for the Baratza Encore?
+What type of coffee is best suited for the Encore?

-In all honesty, we were impressed by all of the different ground textures produced by the Baratza Encore burr grinder.
+In all honesty, we were impressed by all of the different ground textures produced by this burr coffee grinder.

 Its consistency and versatility are two of the key features that put this grinder at the top of our list.